-Iwona Blazwick, Director of Whitechapel Gallery, announced Emma Talbot as the winner of the 8th edition of the Max Mara Art Prize for Women at Whitechapel Gallery on Tuesday 10th March 2020.
+Iwona Blazwick, former Director of Whitechapel Gallery, announced Emma Talbot as the winner of the 8th edition of the Max Mara Art Prize for Women at Whitechapel Gallery on Tuesday 10th March 2020.

 The shortlisted artists were: Allison Katz, Katie Schwab, Tai Shani, Emma Talbot and Hanna Tuulikki.

 The shortlist was selected by a panel of judges including: